Adaptive Servo Ventilation (ASV) and CPAP Therapy

 There are several causes of central sleep apnea:

 Central sleep apnea can also occur due to you being overweight or obese.
 Inflammation and high blood pressure typically fall hand in hand with being overweight.
 Both of these conditions can impact the health of your brain and if the nerves happen to misfire at all, it could trigger central sleep apnea to take place.

 The Use or Overuse of Narcotics

 The use or misuse rather of opioids and narcotics in the United States and Canada has tremendously increased in recent years.
-These pain killers will actually numb the nerves not only in specific parts of the body where pain is being felt, but also in areas of the brain.
+These painkillers will actually numb the nerves not only in specific parts of the body where the pain is being felt but also in areas of the brain.
 If brain nerves become paralyzed or numb, then there is no way for the body to signal to the respiratory and nervous systems that it needs to breathe in order to survive.
-If you currently are using a prescribed opioid or narcotic medicine and think that you suffer from sleep apnea, you should consult your doctor immediately to reevaluate your condition, as this could be life threatening.
+If you currently are using a prescribed opioid or narcotic medicine and think that you suffer from sleep apnea, you should consult your doctor immediately to reevaluate your condition, as this could be life-threatening.

 Brain Stem Malfunctions

 Since the underlying reason for central sleep apnea involves brain misfires, it’s common for people who suffer from brain diseases, brain infections, spinal issues or stroke to have central sleep apnea.
 Any of these conditions can be the reason why the brain does not signal to the body to breathe continuously during the night.